 The Ravens cut veteran defensive end Chris Canty on Friday morning, a transaction that saves the team $2.66 million against the salary cap.

-Canty had contemplated retirement after the season, but he has been training regularly and had communicated to the Ravens that he intends to continue playing.
-He was regarded as a respected leader in the locker room.
+Canty had contemplated retirement after the season, but he has been training regularly and had already informed the Ravens that he intends to continue playing.
+Canty met with general manager Ozzie Newsome on Friday morning at the Ravens' training complex, where his contract was terminated.

-Canty missed five games last season, including four for a staph infection in his wrist and thumb.
-He had 33 tackles, a half-sack and a forfced fumble in 11 starts.
+Canty missed five games last season, including four after undergoing surgery for a staph infection in his wrist and thumb.
+He had 33 tackles, a half-sack and a forced fumble in 11 starts last year.

 In 10 NFL seasons, the former Dallas Cowboys and New York Giants defensive lineman has 335 career tackles, 21.5 sacks and five forced fumbles.